LWJGLX/lwjgl3-swt/README.md

 ## What does it get me?

 Support for:
-- creating OpenGL 3.0 and 3.2 core/compatibility contexts (including debug context)
+- creating OpenGL 3.0 and 3.2 core/compatibility contexts (including debug/forward compatible)
+- OpenGL ES contexts
 - floating-point and sRGB pixel formats
 - multisampled framebuffers (also with different number of color samples - Nvidia only)
 - v-sync/swap control